leonard84/tech-poker/Readme.md

 ### Import the Project into IntelliJ
 * Copy the resources from this checkout into the _src/main/resources/static_ folder and move the _templates_ one level up (_src/main/resources/templates_)
-* Delete the application.properties in _src/main/resources_ and create an application.yml
+* Delete the application.properties in _src/main/resources_ and create an application.yml and set
+  `spring.application.name=Tech Poker`

 ## Poker